 The repository of information, in this case, is the “communion of saints” implicated at Holy Cross Cemetery – particularly with the seventeen thousand people buried there in the nineteenth century, together with their ancestors and descendants.
 Although primarily Irish and Roman Catholic, the burials have included those of other ethnicities, races, and faiths.
 The long-term goal, then, is to improve the understanding of the social practices, institutional organization, and religious and intellectual discourses of the “Holy Cross Community”.

 The benefits for the scholar of such an historical laboratory are derived from a system of rich, cumulative research about major intellectual and cultural issues of social life.
 The benefits for the community relate to the recovery of their own history and religious traditions.
 Making these traditions intelligible, in accessible forms, provides some of the intellectual capital required for what has become the central task of this generation – the renewal and reconstruction of civil society.

 Aims and Purposes

 The Trust has as its primary overarching object the promotion of interest in the historic legacy of the Holy Cross Cemetery, located at South Park and South Streets, in Halifax, Nova Scotia.
-Holy Cross Cemetery which opened in 1843 is the final resting place of approximately 23,000 souls, many of Irish descent.
+Holy Cross Cemetery which opened in 1843 is the final resting place of approximately 25,000 souls, many who were Irish or of Irish descent.

 Board of Trustees